sven-hash/docs/docs/glossary.md

 ---

-**[Address](https://nymtech.net/docs/stable/integrations/addresses-in-nym/)** - A unique string of characters generated from a client keypair.
-Used to identify clients in the mixnet.
+**[Address](https://nymtech.net/docs/stable/integrations/addresses-in-nym/)** - A unique string of characters that is generated and stored in its own public/private keypair locally.

 **[Ack](https://nymtech.net/docs/stable/architecture/traffic-flow/#acks)** - Short for "acknowledgement".
-Whenever a packet hop is completed, the recieving node will send back an 'ack', so that the sending node knows that the packet was recieved.
+Whenever a hop is completed, the recieving node will send back an 'ack', so that the sending node knows that the packet was recieved.

-**Blockchain** - A distributed database that maintains a continuously growing list of ordered records, called blocks.
+**[Blockchain](https://nymtech.net/docs/stable/smart-contracts/overview/)** - A distributed database that maintains a continuously growing list of ordered records, called blocks.

 **[Coconut](https://nymtech.net/docs/stable/coconut/)** - A distributed cryptographic signing scheme providing a high degree of privacy for its users.